Everest Gokyo Ri Trek

 UK

-How much does it Cost for Trek to Gokyo Ri?
+How much does it cost to go to Gokyo Ri?

-The cost of the trek to Gokyo Ri depends on various factors, such as the duration of the trek, customization of the trip, any additional services, and preferred level of luxury.
-Likewise, the size of the group greatly determines the cost of the trek, as many trekking companies, including ours, offer a wide range of group discounts.
-In general, the trek to Gokyo Ri costs USD 1,199.
+The cost of the trek to Gokyo Ri depends on several factors, including the duration of the trek, customization of the trip, any additional services, and the preferred level of luxury.
+Likewise, the group’s size greatly determines the trek’s cost, as many trekking companies, including ours, offer a wide range of group discounts.
+Generally, the trek to Gokyo Ri costs $1,150.

 The trip cost includes most of the necessary services, from trekking permits and guide and porter fees to accommodation, meals, transportation, and some miscellaneous expenses.
 However, the cost doesn’t cover travel insurance, gear and equipment, showers, water, snacks, and souvenirs.